-The members of the Audit Committee are Peter R. Barsz, Christina A. Cassotis, Jeffrey D. Grube, and Frank J. Palermo, Jr. (Chairperson).
+The Audit Committee is established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended.
+The members of the Audit Committee are Peter R. Barsz, Christina A. Cassotis, Jeffrey D. Grube, William J. Hieb, and Frank J. Palermo, Jr. (Chairperson).
+Given Mr. Palermo intends to retire from the S&T Board effective upon the expiration of his term immediately following the annual meeting, the Board will consider the subject of Audit Committee chairpersonship at the Board's annual reorganizational meeting following the Annual Meeting.
 All members meet the independence standards for audit committees established by the SEC and NASDAQ.
 A written charter approved by the Board governs the Audit Committee and complies with current NASDAQ Rules relating to charters and corporate governance.
 The Audit Committee reviews the adequacy of this charter annually and recommends any proposed changes to the Board.
 A copy of the charter is included on S&T's website www.stbancorp.com, under Governance.
-The Audit Committee has provided information regarding the functions performed by the Audit Committee and its membership in the "Report of the Audit Committee," included in this Proxy Statement on page 66.
+The Audit Committee has provided information regarding the functions performed by the Audit Committee and its membership in the "Report of the Audit Committee," included in this Proxy Statement on page 65.